 Here are four shapes for diminished family chords with the lowest note on the 6th string for you to explore in the woodshed as you take these chords off the page and onto the fretboard.

 You can now move on to studying these diminished family chords with the root on the 5th string of each shape.

 Here are the diminished family chords with the root on the 4th string to expand upon in your studies.

-Now that you have these diminished based chords under your fingers, you can combine them with the other chord families in this lesson to form major ii V I VI chords as well as minor key ii V I vi progressions to work out in your studies.
+Now that you have these diminished based chords under your fingers, combine them with the other chord families in this lesson to form major ii V I VI chords as well as minor key ii V I vi progressions to work out in your studies.

 Chord Combination Exercise